sammy78952/Project-introduction/README.md

 Download reference: https://www.youtube.com/watch?v=tmGBhM8AEj8

+We will fix the judgment of the corner collision of the block and fix the bug of repeated judgment collisions.

 In the future, we will design a web page and let our mini-game execute on the web page.